China's Huawei expects $2 billion in 4G revenue this year

 "We foresee that around 2015, a multi-mode smartphone, which includes LTE, will be very similar or equal to the price of a (usual) smartphone," Zhou said.
 "So by that time, the portion of LTE smartphones will be much bigger."

-Infrastructure spending in 4G LTE will nearly triple to $24.3 billion in 2013 from $8.7 billion in 2012, according to research firm IHS iSuppli, fuelled by network expansions in major markets such as China, Japan and Germany.

-So far, Huawei and Ericsson have a combined share of 74 percent of the 4G market, Huawei executives said, citing data from research firm Informa.
+So far, Huawei and Ericsson have a combined share of 74 percent of allocated LTE contracts, Huawei executives said, citing data from research firm Informa.

 Huawei's LTE revenues were insignificant last year, but grew quickly to $1 billion in the first half of the year.
 They are on track to hit more than $2 billion for the whole of 2013, said Bob Cai, vice president for Huawei's wireless marketing.